Skip to main content

 Learning Objectives:

-• What constitutes a fire, smoke and sound rated joint assembly
+• What constitutes a fire and smoke rated joint assembly

-• What design professionals should consider when specifying and detailing protection of fire, smoke and sound rated perimeter joints
+• What design professionals should consider when specifying and detailing protection of fire and smoke rated perimeter joints

 FACE-TO-FACE (LUNCH & LEARN) COURSES: